Here's what you need to know...

 They're a good barometer for overall body composition.
 If your pull-up performance starts to tank as you start packing on weight, you're probably getting fat.

-I also love them in a fat loss program because they're highly metabolic while also serving as a great incentive – as you get leaner, your pull-up performance will improve dramatically.
+I also love them in a fat loss program because they're highly metabolic while serving as a great incentive – as you get leaner, your pull-up performance will improve dramatically.

 So how do you improve your pull-up performance?
 Well, that depends on your starting point and your goals.